Specialised Two-track Yoga Certificate Course

 After all applications have been received and eligibility requirements assessed students will be randomly selected per course.
 We will inform you well in advance so you have ample time to make travel arrangements.

-- Qualification: HSC Pass/ Pre University level degree for International students.
+For International students – Pre University level degree for International students.

 - English language: fluent in comprehension and reading